jonwrobinson/corpus-iuris/README.md

 There are problems with the text as scanned and converted into HTML, and thus with my conversion into plain text.
 The most significant is that the footnotes of the translation are embedded directly into the text and so one must be careful about untangling the two.
+(Many of them are absurdly long and interweave with the text of the translation for several paragraphs.)
 I continue to fix these problems as I come across them, but I do not use these texts as much as the Latin versions, so progress is much slower.
+I am trying to be more diligent in this regard, however.

 For medievalists, however, there is one advantage to this translation,
 however: because Scott did not use the Krueger edition of the *Code*,